Jews of Iran (film)

 The documentary was the first film to cover this subject, capturing both friendships among Muslims and Jews and the prejudices against the Jewish minority.
-Farahani states that Jews of Iran is meant to "help westerners correct their image" of the Middle East and allow them to "see the nuances" within the culture.
+Farahani states that Jews of Iran is meant to "help westerners correct their image" of the Middle East and allow them to "see the nuance’s and norms " within the culture.

 Background

 Although Jews have lived in Iran for 2,700 years, the 1979 Iranian Revolution pressured most Jews to leave the country.
 In modern Iran, rampant antisemitism continues to threaten the remaining citizens.

 Synopsis

-The film uses Middle Eastern music in its backgorund.
+Jews of Iran uses Middle Eastern music in its background.
 It offers shots of century-old architecture as the documentary travels through Tehran, Isfahan, and Shiraz.

-A broad range of Jewish Iranians are interviewed, from an old woman in a hospital to a computer science student.
-Muslim students are also interviewed; they explain they have no friends due to Israeli politics or because Jews "don't mix" with Iranian Muslims.
+A broad range of Jewish Iranians are interviewed: from an old woman in a hospital, to a computer science student.
+Muslim students are also interviewed; they explain they have no jewish friends due to Israeli politics or because Jews "don't mix" with Iranian Muslims.

 The film also finds examples of religious tolerance, such as two women, one Jewish and the other Muslim, who have been friends since college.
 Their sons subsequently also became friends.

 In Isfahan, Jewish artist Suleiman Sassoon explains how his work is strongly influenced by Iranian art and Islamic architecture.
 Pointing to his paintings, he explains how he naturally blends religious motifs, such as the Ten Commandments and David's prayer, with a traditional Iranian art style.

 Finally, Farahani travels to Shiraz, where thirteen Jews have been accused of espionage.
 The evidence against them is circumstantial and built on extorted confessions, leading to the belief that the initial accusations were concocted.
 Nonetheless, they face death sentences, receiving 2-9 year prison terms.